Birth control in Japan: History

+Infanticide as birth control was common in pre-modern Japan.
+In the feudal Edo era the common slang for infanticide was mabiki (間引き), which means to pull plants from an overcrowded garden.
+A typical method in Japan was smothering the baby's mouth and nose with wet paper.
+It became common as a method of population control.
+Farmers would often kill their second or third sons.
+Daughters were usually spared, as they could be married off, sold off as servants or prostitutes, or sent off to become geishas.
+Mabiki persisted in the 19th century and early 20th century.
+According to one estimate, at least 97% of homicide victims in Japan in 1900 were newborns.
+To bear twins was perceived as barbarous and unlucky and efforts were made to hide or kill one or both twins.

 After ending a long period as a "closed" country in 1854, Japan began assessing what it meant to be a modern country on the global stage.
 Noting the strength and power afforded to large militaries, Japan began investing in the quantity and quality of its population as a reserve for its armed forces by encouraging the woman's role in the domestic sphere; however, policies encouraging this were largely ineffective.
 The creation of Japan's 1880 penal code, and its subsequent revision in 1907, stipulated that the punishment for abortion would be up to one year in prison.
 “Good Wife, Wise Mother” ideology was also strengthened at this time as the government outlined a woman's civic responsibility as a citizen through their participation in the domestic sphere.
 These measures, however, did not fully quell Japanese women's resistance and interest in gender relations, and by the end of the 19th century Japanese feminists were evaluating the pros and cons of birth control in different editorials.